-In London I had a steady career in marketing and a steady income, which I eschewed in April of this year when I moved to the Isle of Man.
-Whilst I loved (and still love) London, a lot of my time was spent trying to keep my head above the constant noise concomitant with living in the Big Smoke, and it’s extremely difficult to leave any form of indelible mark in a pond the size of London.
+In London I had a steady job in marketing, a job I decided to leave to set up my own venture in the Isle of Man.
+Whilst I loved (and still love) London, a lot of my time was spent trying to keep my head above the constant noise associated with living in the Big Smoke, where it’s extremely difficult to leave any form of enduring mark in a pond of that size.

 My main motivation in moving to the Isle of Man was to save.
 For a house.
 For the future.
 If you’ve managed to buy a house in London that isn’t in Zone 34 then kudos to you, you’ve got my utmost respect, but most of the people I know who still live there are renting and will be way into their sixties.

 I hope I milked London for all it had to offer.
 If there was a new restaurant opening or a new play in the West End I was there, without fail.
 Living in London for me was pointless if I didn’t make the most of what London had to offer.
 Surely, I could be living in the back end of nowhere with significantly cheaper rent if all I was going to do was to stay in and save.
 So, my partner and I made an unconscious decision to take London by the horns and ride the heady waves of hedonism for eight years, paying in excess of £20 for two drinks in a bar and thinking that we’d snagged a bargain.